 ARTICLE V - LEGAL RESPONSIBILITY & LAWSUITS

-V-A. The Association is not financially liable, criminally or civilly, for any action, event, workshop, injury, or gathering that a member or coven hosts, advertises, participates, or creates.
-Each member and coven is financial and morally responsible for their own actions and guests they invite to attend functions of American Traditional Witchcraft Association, its affiliates, covens, or members.
-Members, covens, and the public will not hold American Traditional Witchcraft Association, its affiliates, covens, or members liable for any injury real or imagined.
+V-A. The Association is not financially liable, criminally or civilly, for any action, event, workshop, injury, or gathering that a member, coven, or guest hosts, advertises, participates, or creates.
+Members, covens, and the public will not hold Sycamore Meadow, its affiliates, covens, or members liable for any injury real or imagined.

 ARTICLE VI - POWERS OF THE CHURCH